nextflow-io/nextflow/docs/azure.md

 The value of `sasToken` is the token stripped by the character `?` from the beginning of the token.
 :::

-Once the Blob Storage credentials are set you can access the files in the blob container like local files prepending the file path with the `az://` prefix followed by the container name.
-For example, having a container named `my-data` container a file named `foo.txt` you can access it in your Nextflow script using the following fully qualified file path `az://my-data/foo.txt`.
+Once the Blob Storage credentials are set, you can access the files in the blob container like local files by prepending the file path with `az://` followed by the container name.
+For example, a blob container named `my-data` with a file named `foo.txt` can be specified in your Nextflow script as `az://my-data/foo.txt`.

 ## Azure File Shares

 As of version `nf-azure@0.11.0`, Nextflow has built-in support also for [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/).
 Files available in the serverless Azure File shares can be mounted concurrently on the nodes of a pool executing the pipeline.
 These files become immediately available in the file system and can be referred as local files within the processes.
-This is especially useful when a task needs to access large amount of data (such as genome indexes) during its execution.
-An arbitrary number of File shares can be mounted on each pool noode.
+This is especially useful when a task needs to access large amounts of data (such as genome indexes) during its execution.
+An arbitrary number of File shares can be mounted on each pool node.

 The Azure File share must exist in the storage account configured for Blob Storage.
 The name of the source Azure File share and mount path (the destination path where the files are mounted) must be provided.